Time to Complete

 Two tools that many Kubernetes cloud-native apps use are Prometheus and Grafana.
 The tools work in concert to capture, and then display, system metrics.
 Cloud-native apps provide endpoints that Prometheus “scrapes” on a regular basis.
 Then, you can view these metrics from dashboards in Grafana.

-K8ssandra configures the Cassandra endpoints for prometheus, configures useful dashboards in Grafana and connects it all together for you.Next: How Do I Keep Cassandra Running in Kubernetes?
+K8ssandra configures the Cassandra endpoints for prometheus along with dashboards in Grafana while connecting it all together for you.Next: How Do I Keep Cassandra Running in Kubernetes?

 Cassandra's architecture is highly distributed and scalable due to data replication.
 Whenever you replicate data, it is possible for the replicas to be out of sync.
 Repair (an unfortunate name since nothing is really broken) is the process of making sure all data replicas are consistent.